 The UOW UniBar is leading the way in environmental initiatives.
-Along with installing the Pulpmaster 5000 earlier this year, UniBar have started using biodegradable cutlery, ditched plastic straws and have developed separated recycling bins with printed directions for students.
+Along with installing the Pulpmaster 5000, UniBar uses biodegradable cutlery, ditched plastic straws and have developed separated recycling bins with printed directions for students.

 UniBar has been leading the sustainability change and has reduced its waste to landfill by 84% (from 12000L to 1920L per week).
 Initiatives include:

 - Replacing plastic packaging with certifiable alternatives made from renewable resources.

 - Replacing single use cups with reusable polycarbonate cups and removing removing plastic straws has eliminated the use of approximately 50,000 cups and 10,000 straws per year.

 - Installation of a Pulpmaster waste to energy system to pulp food waste and compostable food packaging.
 This system is diverting approximately 2700kg of organic waste from landfill each week.

 - Provision of general waste, recycling and organic waste bins.
 Staff sort through bins to remove contamination before disposal. \

 - The introduction of a soft plastic bin and recycling process.

 - Introduction of a vegan option menu to reduce carbon footprint.
 (UOW was named Australia's most Vegan Friendly by PETA).